antoinePaulinB7/kijijiScraper/README.md

 # kijijiScraper
 This Scraper will serve to get ads for apartments from kijiji.

 I don't care if you use it or not.
-I don't know if this is even legal.

 If you get banned it's not my fault.